 These 127 different operators within the Western Gateway STB area, collectively operated a total of 1,182 vehicles, as shown in the table below.
 Gloucestershire has both the most coaches, with 379 as well as the greatest number of operators, with 40.
 It is worth noting that Poole has the largest number of coaches per operator, with 21, however the data is skewed a little because of Go South Coast being based there.
-The lowest average number of coaches per operator.
+The lowest average number of coaches per operator is Dorset with an average of 6 coaches per operator.